GuilhermeRossato/Sensor-Tracker-App/README.md

 ## Database

-The database used is a MongoDB, the local server provided (for tests and development) is a memory-based server from the [mongodb-memory-server](https://www.npmjs.com/package/mongodb-memory-server) package.
+The database used is a MongoDB, the local server provided (for tests and development) is a memory-based server from the [mongodb-memory-server](https://www.npmjs.com/package/mongodb-memory-server) package and it's instanced at `./utils/localServerHandler.js`.

 The classes at `./utils/MongoDBClient.js` and `./utils/MongoDBServer.js` are wrappers that abstract the previously mentioned modules.

 Every database operation should be done through the [mongoose](https://www.npmjs.com/package/mongoose) ORM and the models and schemas are defined at the `./models` folder.

 The basic usage of the ORM, local database server and client can be observed at `./test/test-database.js`.

+The utility `cronMeasureMocker.js` generates values for readings, realistically this would be replaced by an actual sensor API to save the values to the database.

 ## That's all for now